arcsyn-io/propx/README.md

-# RapidX
+# PropX

-RapidX is a property-based testing library for Go that allows you to test properties of your code by generating random test cases and automatically shrinking counterexamples when failures are found.
+PropX is a property-based testing library for Go that allows you to test properties of your code by generating random test cases and automatically shrinking counterexamples when failures are found.

 ## Features